-The headteacher has delegated co-ordination of health and safety to the School Business Manager who is responsible for:
+The headteacher has delegated co-ordination of health and safety to the Business & Operations Manager who is responsible for:

-- Coordination of the Health and Safety Staff Committee. - Making provision for the inspection and maintenance of work equipment throughout the school. - Advising the headteacher of situations or activities which are potentially hazardous to the health and safety of staff, students and visitors. - Ensuring that staff are adequately instructed in safety and welfare matters in connection with their specific workplace and the school generally. - Carrying out any other delegated functions by the headteacher or Governing Board. - Management of reported unsafe conditions and ensuring they are dealt with to agreed timescales. - Maintain and update the Planned Preventative Maintenance (PPM) schedule along with the Site Manager. - Contribute to H&S budget forecasting and budget allocation. - Report to Governors on a regular basis, using a structured format covering statutory compliance requirements.
+- Be the main point of contact should staff wish to raise a health and safety concern. - Making provision for the inspection and maintenance of work equipment throughout the school. - Advising the headteacher of situations or activities which are potentially hazardous to the health and safety of staff, students and visitors. - Ensuring that staff are adequately instructed in safety and welfare matters in connection with their specific workplace and the school generally. - · Carrying out any other delegated functions by the headteacher or Governing Board. - Management of reported unsafe conditions and ensuring they are dealt with to agreed timescales. - Maintain and update the Planned Preventative Maintenance (PPM) schedule along with the Site Manager. - Contribute to H&S budget forecasting and budget allocation. - Report to Governors on a regular basis, using a structured format covering statutory compliance requirements.